 If you place a frosted cake in the fridge or freezer for a few hours and then bring it to room temperature you will notice condensation or "sweat" on the frosting.
 This is a result of the changing temperatures and the moisture in the frosting.
 It's normal and completely fine.
 But for pictures or events, you may wish to wait to pull the cake from the fridge until just before serving.

-If you tried this Oreo buttercream frosting, please leave a ⭐️ star rating and share your feedback in the 📝 comments section below.
-I would truly appreciate it!
+🐝 If you tried this Oreo buttercream frosting, please leave a ⭐️ star rating and share your buzz in the 💬 comments below.
+I'd truly appreciate it!

 📖 Recipe